a5467021/focus-backend/README.md

 # focus-backend
 The back-end of the project "focus"
-The project is fully written with Python.
+The project is fully written in Python.